-QAP 2021 2022-2023 Program Schedule Date Applicant LHC June May 1012, 20202021 Presentation of Draft QAP to Board of Directors J une-May 1214 , 2020 2021 Statewide Publication of 20222022-2023 Draft QAP/Public Hearing NoticePosted online June 12May 14-June July 197, 20202021 Written Comments accepted Begin Public Comment Period June 26 3, 2020 2021 1st QAP Public Hearing (In-Person) June 9, 2021 Presentation of Revised Draft QAP Timeline and proposed changes to the BOD June 28, 2021 Statewide Publication of Revised Draft and Public Hearing Notice August 12, 2020July 8, 2021 Deadline to request changes to QAP draft & deadline for submission of written QAP comments.
-2 nd Public Hearing for QAP (In Person)Adoption of Final QAP and Submission to the Governor for Signature
+QAP 20212022-2023 Program Schedule Date Applicant LHC June- May 1012 , 2020 2021 Presentation of Draft QAP to Board of Directors June May 1214, 20202021 Statewide Publication of 20222022-2023 Draft QAP /Public Hearing NoticePosted online June 12May 14-June July 197, 20202021 Written Comments accepted Begin Public Comment Period June 26 3, 2020 2021 1st QAP Public Hearing (In-Person) June 9, 2021 Presentation of Revised Draft QAP Timeline and proposed changes to the BOD June 28, 2021 Statewide Publication of Revised Draft and Public Hearing Notice August 12, 2020July 8, 2021 Deadline to request changes to QAP draft & deadline for submission of written QAP comments.
+2 nd Public Hearing for QAP (In Person)Adoption of Final QAP and Submission to the Governor for Signature July 14, 2021August 19, 2020 Deadline for submission of written QAP questionsWritten QAP questions accepted Presentation of Staff Recommendations, Adoption of Final QAP and Submission to the Governor for Signature July 23, 2021 August 27, 2020 Deadline for submission of written QAP questions QAP Workshop/Application Process and Posting of FAQs

-July 14, 2021 August 19, Deadline for submission of written Presentation of Staff Recommendations, 2020 QAP questions Written QAP questions Adoption of Final QAP and Submission to 2020 accepted the Governor for Signature July 23, 2021 August 27, Deadline for submission of written QAP Workshop/Application Process and 2020 QAP questions Posting of FAQs Submission of Underwriting Application, Financial Commitments, August 2, 2021 September Evidentiary Materials to support the QAP Workshop/Application Process and 21, 2020 Appendixes and Financial Posting of FAQs Commitments, Selection Criteria and Market Study Fees Due Submission of Underwriting Application, Financial Commitments, August 25 Evidentiary Materials to support the August 25, Appendixes and Financial 2021November 2, 2020 Commitments, Selection Criteria and Market Study Fees Due Threshold Clarification and Analysis Fees Due October 1, Threshold Clarification and Analysis Score Reconciliations Provided to 2021 November 18, 2020 Fees Due Develøpers October 22, Deadline to Submit Written Request Score Reconciliations Provided to 2021 November 20, 2020 for Appeal of Reconciled Score Developers October 26, Deadline to Submit Written Request Approval of Final Rank, Scoring and 2021 December 9, 2020 for Appeal of Reconciled Score Reservation of LIHTCs Nevember 10, 2021 Approval of Final Rank, Scoring and November 10, 2021 Reservation of LIHTCs
+August 25, 2021 September 21, 2020 Submission of Underwriting Application, Financial Commitments, Evidentiary Materials to support the Appendixes and Financial Commitments, Selection Criteria and Market Study Fees Due QAP Workshop/Application Process and Posting of FAQs October 20 , 2021 November 2, 2020 Submission of Underwriting Application, Financial Commitments, Evidentiary Materials to support the Appendixes and Financial Commitments, Selection Criteria Application and Market Study Fees DueThreshold Clarification and Analysis Fees Due December_17, Deadline to Submit Written Request Score Reconciliations Provided to 2021November 20, 2020 for Appeal of Reconciled Score Developers December 22, Deadline to Submit Written Request Approval of Final Rank, Scoring and 2021 December 9, 2020 for Appeal of Reconciled Score Reservation of LINTCs February 9 , 202 2 Approval of Final Rank, Scoring and Reservation of LIHTCs

-3. Evaluation of Competitive Applications: Aggregate rankings or scoring under Appendix A will in no way guarantee an award of LIHTCs to a particular project.
+2. Evaluation of Competitive Applications: Aggregate rankings or scoring under Appendix A will in no way guarantee an award of LIHTCs to a particular project.
 During the application review process and throughout the allocation process, LHC will utilize its sound and reasonable judgment and will exercise its discretion consistent with sensible and fair business practices.
 LHC reserves the right not to reserve LIHTCs to any Applicant for a Project, regardless of the Project's score.